robocorp/rpaframework/_sources/libraries/email_imapsmtp/index.rst.txt

 Robot Framework
 ===============

-This is a section which describes how to use the library in your Robot Framework tasks.
+This section describes how to use the library in your Robot Framework tasks.

 It is highly recommended to secure your passwords and take care that they are not stored in the version control by mistake.
 See :py:mod:`RPA.Robocloud.Secrets` how to store RPA Secrets into Robocloud.

-When sending HTML content with IMG tags the ``src`` filenames must match the base image name given with ``images`` parameter.
+When sending HTML content with IMG tags, the ``src`` filenames must match the base image name given with the ``images`` parameter.

 .. code-block:: robotframework
     :linenos: